Final phase - completion, submission and public defence

 Graduation dinner

 Once the trial lecture is completed, the candidate, supervisors, opponents and guests are invited to a lunch, the expenses of which are covered by the university.
-Additionally, it is tradition to invite committee members, supervisor(s) and the chair of the public defence to a doctoral dinner following the defence.
+Additionally, some candidates choose to invite committee members, supervisor(s), and the chair of the public defence to a doctoral dinner following the defence.
 This is a private event, and expenses are covered by the candidate.
+There is no expectation from UiS for the candidate to host such a dinner.

 Checklists for the final phase